dcavar/nlp-lab.github.io/README.md

 The NLP-Lab is located at [Indiana University at Bloomington](https://indiana.edu/).
 While it is mainly a local group of students and researchers with a strong interest in [NLP] and [AI] here in Indiana, it has ties to colleagues all across the country.

-**During the Fall 2024 semester, we meet in person every week in Ballantine Hall BLBH 012, every Monday from 6:00 to 7:30 PM.
+**During the Fall 2024 semester, we meet in person every week in Luddy Hall BLIF 0119, every Monday from 6:00 to 7:30 PM.
 (See Teams and email announcements for more details.)**

 **[The Quantum NLP Study Group](https://nlp-lab.org/quantumnlp/) meetings are in Luddy Hall BLIF 0002 every Friday from 4:00 to 5:30 PM.**